 Sign up here (whether you are attending …Click for more information

-All too often strategy is a static powerpoint that goes out of date and gives little indication of the “why of movement”.
-Incorporating thinking from Simon Wardley, this visualisation practice ensures the why of movement is visible and understood so that teams have context and can align more easily to a shared understanding of strategic …Click for more information
+(Slides) All too often strategy is a static powerpoint that goes out of date and gives little indication of the “why of movement”.
+Incorporating thinking from Simon Wardley, this visualisation practice ensures the why of movement is visible and understood so that teams have context and can align more easily to a shared …Click for more information

 Hosted by Dean Latchana, this great line-up of agilists will answer your questions and discuss their thoughts and …Click for more information